-The experience took its toll on William and he confesses to sometimes wondering if it was worth the emotional cost of being alienated in a village that has been his home for 55 years.
+The experience took its toll on William and he confesses to sometimes wondering if it was worth the emotional cost of being alienated in a village that has been his home for around 60 years.

-William is running a circular system on the farm, where one part feeds another.
-The sheds are heated by a biomass boiler, fuelled by straw from the farm’s arable fields, and the chicken manure is used to fertilise the crops.
-Solar panels are also used to generate electricity for the chicken sheds.
+The farm is run on a circular system, with one part feeding another.
+The sheds are heated by a biomass boiler, fuelled by straw from the farm’s arable fields.
+Chicken manure is used to fertilise the crops, and solar panels generate electricity for the chicken sheds.

-The arable enterprise is made up of 3,000 acres (1,214 hectares) of wheat (some of which is fed to the chickens), malting barley, sugar beet and oilseed rape.
+The arable enterprise, which William has now bought, produces wheat (some of which is fed to the chickens), malting barley, sugar beet and oilseed rape.
 Land is also rented out for pig and potato production.

-His grandfather would barely recognise the farm today, but William believes change was vital in order to survive the volatility of modern farming and prepare for a post-Brexit future.
-In his eyes, four, with the ultimate goal of eight, chicken sheds will ensure the survival of the farm for generations to come.
+His grandfather would barely recognise the farm today, but William believes change was vital in order to survive the volatility of modern farming.
+He hopes his chicken sheds will ensure the survival of the farm for generations to come.